sanjayanbu12/financial-analyzer-monorepo/README.md

 # Run the development server
 npm start
-The frontend will open in your browser at http://localhost:3000</div></div>🎯 The Challenge: Mission AccomplishedThis project was the successful result of a comprehensive debugging and re-architecting challenge.
-The initial mission was to take a prototype riddled with bugs across every layer of the stack—from frontend integration and inefficient AI prompts to critical security flaws and dependency conflicts—and transform it into an enterprise-ready system.Every category of issue was identified, addressed, and resolved.
-The final application stands as a testament to a deep, full-stack debugging process and robust software architecture.
+The frontend will open in your browser at http://localhost:3000</div></div>🎯